NikitaP2001/hep-score-energy/README.md

 BENCHMARK_NAME.log, where BENCHMARK_NAME is taken from the "name" parameter in the YAML configuration ("HEPscore19.log" by default).

-The final computed score will be printed to stdout ("Final result: XYZ"), and also stored in a summary output JSON (or YAML, if ```-y``` is specified) file under OUTDIR.
+The final computed score will be printed to stdout ("Final score: XYZ"), and also stored in a summary output JSON (or YAML, if ```-y``` is specified) file under OUTDIR.
 This file also contains all of the summary JSON output data from each sub-benchmark.